Cozy Peach Kitchen

 Step 1.
 Heat a small pan over medium heat.
 Once hot, drizzle in olive oil.
 Add the rosemary and bloom for 30 seconds, until fragrant.
 Remove from heat and set aside.

-Overhead view of food processor filled with white beans, rosemary and garlic
+Overhead view of food processor filled with white beans, rosemary and garlic.

-White bean dip in food processor
+White bean dip in food processor.

-Recipe variations
+Easy variations

 • Try different herbs like thyme or basil for a different flavor profile.

-Triscuit being dipped into a white bowl with white bean dip topped with olive oil
+Triscuit being dipped into a white bowl with white bean dip topped with olive oil.

 Looking for more appetizers?

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 5 from 1 vote

-Prep Time5 mins
+Prep Time 5 minutes mins

-Total Time5 mins
+Total Time 5 minutes mins

-Servings: 8 servings
+Servings 8 servings

 Ingredients